Intelehealth/intelehealth-backend-service/configuration-microservice/CONFIG_SCRIPTS.md

    - Verify table structures exist

 2. **No Config Records Found**
-   - Check if `dst_configs` table has data
+   - Check if `dic_config` table has data
    - Verify `published` flag is set to `true` for published records
+   - Ensure records are not soft-deleted (check `deletedAt` is null)

 3. **File Generation Failed**
    - Check write permissions for `./dist/public/configs/` directory
    - Ensure sufficient disk space

 4. **Duplicate Publish Entries**
-   - Scripts automatically check for existing entries
+   - Scripts automatically check for existing entries by file path
-   - Duplicate entries are skipped with a warning message
+   - Duplicate entries are skipped with an info message
+   - No duplicate entries will be created

+5. **Type Parsing Errors**
+   - Ensure configuration values match their declared types
+   - Check JSON values are valid JSON strings
+   - Verify boolean values are properly formatted

 ### Debug Mode